YNUWAIWAI/werewolfguide/docs/howToPlay.md

 ---
 id: howToPlay
-title: How To Play
+title: How to play
-sidebar_label: How To Play
+sidebar_label: How to play
 ---
 This is a party game of deception that consists of alternating rounds of “morning”, “noon” and “night” phases.